christopherafbjur/sanity-plugin-icon-picker/README.md

 # sanity-plugin-icon-picker

 Icon picker for Sanity which let you select icons from a set of icon providers.
-Currently supported providers are Font Awesome (fa), Framework7 Icons (f7), Material Design Icons (mdi), and Sanity Icons (sa).

 ![image](https://user-images.githubusercontent.com/45116528/119020168-2642b300-b95b-11eb-8685-c5720afee57f.png)